Pylons/pyramid_debugtoolbar/docs/index.rst

   by carriage returns.
 For example::

     debugtoolbar.exclude_prefixes =
+        /favicon.ico
         /settings
         /static

   If configuration is done via Python, the setting should be a list.

-This setting was added in debugtoolbar version 1.0.4.
+  By default, the setting is ``['/favicon.ico']``.

 ``debugtoolbar.active_panels``